-The thesis can be written in Italian, in English or other foreign language agreed with the School Board.
-Since the topics covered in this Doctoral School are often devoted to international scientific research that uses almost exclusively the English language, it is suggested to write the thesis in English.
+The thesis can be written in Italian, in English or other foreign language agreed with the PhD Course Board.
+Since the topics covered in this Doctoral Course are often devoted to international scientific research that uses almost exclusively the English language, it is suggested to write the thesis in English.

-Please note that, as required by University regulations, to write the thesis in a foreign (not Italian) language is in any case necessary to ask the permission of the School Board (the request must be made at the end of the first year of the PhD).
+Please note that, as required by University regulations, to write the thesis in a foreign (not Italian) language is in any case necessary to ask the permission of the PhD Course Board: this request must be made at the end of the first year of the PhD, when presenting the documentation for admission to the second year.

-The thesis, regardless of the language in which it is written, must however contain a section summarizing the work done both in Italian and in English (or the other foreign language indicated by the School Board).
+The thesis, regardless of the language in which it is written, must however contain a section summarizing the work done either in Italian or in English (or in another foreign language indicated by the PhD Course Board).